merkelis-p/PSI1/README.md

 * Course Management:
     * Add/Edit/Delete a course.
     * View a list of all courses.
-    * See how much of the course has already passed (in percentage)
+    * See how much of the course has already passed (in percentage).

 * Subject Management (within a course):
     * Add/Edit/Delete a subject.
     * View a list of all subjects under a specific course.
-    * See how much of the course has already passed (in percentage)
+    * See how much of the course has already passed (in percentage).

 * Assignment & Course Requirement Management (within a subject):
     * Add/Edit/Delete assignments or course requirements.